SeLite/SeLite.github.io/README.md

 <!-- When visiting this page at https://github.com/selite/selite.github.io, relative link './' wouldn't resolve to index.md but it would resolve to https://github.com/selite/selite.github.io/blob/master, which didn't work.
 Therefore this page has to link to index.md by a full URL http://selite.github.io/ -->
 [SeLite](http://selite.github.io/) (Selenium+SQLite) automates database-driven navigation of web applications.
 It
 * allows database-driven operation
-* serves for functional testing, with test data isolated from the tested application
+* serves for functional testing, with script data isolated from the application
 * serves for non-testing purposes, such as automated administration or data mining.
 * improves productivity of Selenium.